workerman/mqtt

 Worker::runAll();

-Run in the command line php publish.php start to start.
+Run in command line with php publish.php start to start.

 workerman\mqtt\Client Interface